(1900 Times Atlas of the World)

 A remaining section of the old walls

-After the 1770 fire the site was almost entirely abandoned and the inhabitants moved towards the natural harbour to the south of Kastelli: today the majority of the buildings have a relatively modern appearance: there were many churches in Kastelli: only a few still exist.
+After the 1770 fire the site was almost entirely abandoned and the inhabitants moved towards the harbour to the south of Kastelli: today the majority of the buildings have a relatively modern appearance: there were many churches in Kastelli: only a few still exist.

 Animal life in Kastelli